n8willis/kernall/kindersley.md

 He knew from practical experience that the midpoint between a glyph's two extrema was not the location of the optical axis.
-He looked at four other axes, which he described as:
+He looked at four other axes, which he listed as:

 1. area
 2. first moment (gravity)